MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-networks.md

 - **Verify IKE crypto profile**: The crypto profile (IKE phase 1 and phase 2 algorithms) set for a device link should match what is set on the CPE.
 If you chose the **default IKE policy**, ensure that your CPE is set up with the crypto profile specified in the [Remote network configurations](reference-remote-network-configurations.md) reference article.

-- **Verify pre shared key**: Compare the pre shared key (PSK) you specified when creating the device link in Microsoft Global Secure Access with the PSK you specified on your CPE.
+- **Verify pre-shared key**: Compare the pre-shared key (PSK) you specified when creating the device link in Microsoft Global Secure Access with the PSK you specified on your CPE.
 This detail is added on the **Security** tab during the **Add a link** process.
 For more information, see [How to manage remote network device links.](how-to-manage-remote-network-device-links.md#add-a-link---security-tab).

 - **Verify local and peer BGP IP addresses**: The public IP and BGP address you use to configure the CPE must match what you use when you create a device link in Microsoft Global Secure Access.
     - Refer to the [valid BGP addresses](reference-remote-network-configurations.md#valid-bgp-addresses) list for reserved values that can't be used.